ovh/docs/pages/web/microsoft-collaborative-solutions/how_to_configure_outlook_2016/guide.en-gb.md

 Once you have configured your email address, you can start using it!
 You can now send and receive emails.

-OVH offers a web application that offers various [collaborative features](https://www.ovh.co.uk/emails/){.external}, You can access this application at <https://mail.ovh.net/en/>.
+OVH offers a web application that includes various [collaborative features](https://www.ovh.co.uk/emails/){.external}, You can access this application at <https://mail.ovh.net/en/>.
 You can log in using your email credentials.

 ## Go further